dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-7.md

 ### IMPROVED

-- The method decodebuffer now uses the pixel format IPF_ABGR_8888 by default.
+- The method decodeBuffer now uses the pixel format IPF_ABGR_8888 by default.
 - Enhanced deformation resistance for QR.
 - Optimized the algorithm for reading large-size dense QR and DataMatrix.
 - Optimized the algorithm for 1D barcode deblurring.